DFHack/dfhack/docs/Quickstart.rst

 Welcome to DFHack!
 This guide will help get you oriented with the DFHack system and teach you how to find and use the tools productively.
-If you're reading this in `quickstart-guide`, hit the right arrow key or click on the hotkey hint in the lower right corner of the window to go to the next page.
+If you're reading this in the in-game `quickstart-guide` reader, hit the right arrow key or click on the hotkey hint in the lower right corner of the window to go to the next page.

 What is DFHack?
 ---------------

-DFHack is a framework for Dwarf Fortress that provides a unified, cross-platform environment that enables mods and tools to significantly extend the game.
+DFHack is an add-on for Dwarf Fortress that enables mods and tools to significantly extend the game.
 The default DFHack distribution contains a wide variety of tools, including bugfixes, interface improvements, automation agents, design blueprints, modding building blocks, and more.
 Third-party tools (e.g. mods downloaded from Steam Workshop or the forums) can also seamlessly integrate with the DFHack framework and extend the game far beyond what can be done by just modding the raws.

 DFHack's mission is to provide tools and interfaces for players and modders to: